-FAN has taken the lead on an interfaith coalition, "Faithful Democracy" looking at the issues of money in politics.
+Following the Gospel example of Jesus and taking our cues from both St. Francis and Pope Francis, the Franciscan Action Network (FAN) has taken the lead on an interfaith coalition, "Faithful Democracy" looking at the issue of money in politics.
 The coalition looks at the issue from both a faith and legislative perspective, using the issues of climate change, gun violence prevention, and immigration/private prisons as catalysts.
-Ultimately, we seek to advocate for overturning the Citizens’ United ruling and passage of some form of public financing to stop the corrosive influence of Big Money in Politics.
-In 2016, we are proud to be expanding the Faithful Democracy campaign outside of Washington, D.C. and participating in a Democracy Awakening campaign.
-Click here for details.
+Ultimately, we seek to advocate for overturning the Citizens’ United ruling and passage of some form of public financing to stop the corrosive influence of unchecked big money on our democracy.

 - The coalition co-sponsored an interfaith, bipartisan House congressional briefing held in June 2014 with Rabbi Justus Baird from Auburn Seminary in New York City and Rep. John Sarbanes (D-MD), Rep. Tom Petri (R-WI), and the United Church of Christ’s Rev. Sandy Sorensen on the issue of money in politics from a faith and legislative perspective.
 FAN Executive Director Patrick Carolan moderated the event.